 Introduction to Java IO

 Java I/O stands for Java Input and Output.
-In other words, we can say that Java takes input from the user and then performs the appropriate action to generate the output. i.e. Java I/O simply processes the input and generates the output.
+In other words, we can say that Java takes input from the user and then performs the appropriate action to generate the output. i.e., Java I/O processes the input and generates the output.

-To make the I/O operations fast, Java uses the stream concept; this stream in the java.io package supports all classes that need to be required to perform the input and output operations.
-A stream that is used in the I/O is a sequence of data and is classified into two parts – InputStream and OutputStream, where InputStream is used to read the data from the source, and OutputStream is used to write the data to a destination.
+Java uses the stream concept to make the I/O operations fast; this stream in the java.io package supports all classes that need to be required to perform the input and output operations.
+A stream used in I/O consists of two parts: InputStream and OutputStream.
+The InputStream reads data from a source, while the OutputStream writes data to a destination.

 Java I/O Classes

-Below is the list of classes that are used to perform the I/O operations:
+Below is a list of classes that perform I/O operations:

-1. FileInputStream: In Java, FileInputStream class is used to read the data such as audio, video, images, etc., in byte format. i.e. this class simply read the bytes from the source file.
+1. FileInputStream: In Java, FileInputStream class is used to read the data, such as audio, video, images, etc., in byte format. i.e., this class reads the bytes from the source file.

-2. FileOutputStream: In Java, FileOutputStream class works opposite of FileInputStream class; it writes the data such as audio, video, image, etc., in a byte and character format. i.e. this class writes the data to file.
+2. FileOutputStream: In Java, FileOutputStream class works opposite of FileInputStream class; it writes the data, such as audio, video, image, etc., in a byte and character format. i.e., this class writes the data to a file.

 3. DataInputStream: This class allows the application to read the primitive data from the input stream in a machine-independent way.